abhinavjain20/Android/README.md

 # ANDROID PROJECTS

-#### This is project based learning reporsitory containing basic to moderate android apps.
+### This is project based learning repository containing basic to moderate android apps.